cathykim34/TheQuest/README.txt

 	-Shield
 	-TSwords
 	-Dagger
+Team: superclass to monster and hero teams that has general attributes that each subclass should have as well
+    -MonsterTeam: creates the three monsters every eight rounds matching the corresponding lane hero's level
-Team: class to choose heroes that user will use, assuming that only one instance of each character is possible
+    -HeroTeam: choose the three heroes user wants, assuming that only one instance of each character is possible

 BackPack: to keep current list of items that heroes have (e.g. potions, spells, weapons and armory)